denniszielke/phoenix/hints/createk8scluster.md

 ```
 mkdir .kube
 ```
-- Copy the file named "config" (no extension) to your .kube folder
+- Copy the file named "config" (no extension) to your .kube folder or create the file and copy its contents (look out for line breaks).

 If you are running linux create create a folder named ".kube" in your home directory and move the config file there

-4. Download kubectl for your plattform https://kubernetes.io/docs/tasks/tools/install-kubectl/
+6. Download kubectl for your plattform https://kubernetes.io/docs/tasks/tools/install-kubectl/

-5. Check that everything is running ok
+7. Check that everything is running ok
 ```
 kubectl cluster-info
 ```
-6. Launch the dashboard
+8. Launch the dashboard
 ```
 kubectl proxy
 ```